The Citizen List

-The Citizen List (Borgerlisten) is a centre-right political party in Denmark.
+The Citizen List (Borgerlisten) was a centre-right political party in Denmark.
 Under the name Klaus Riskær Pedersen Party, after its founder Klaus Riskær Pedersen, it entered the 2019 general election, failing to win any seats.
 Following the defeat, Riskær announced that the party would not again stand in an election, but later reversed that decision.
 In December 2019 he changed the party's name to its current name.

+In 2023, the party was dissolved.